Motto Hashire!!

-"Motto Hashire!!" (もっと走れっ!!) is the fifth indie single by the Japanese girl idol group Shiritsu Ebisu Chugaku (or sixth counting one cover single), released in Japan on October 5, 2011 on the indie label Stardust Digital.
+"Motto Hashire!!" (もっと走れっ!!) is the fifth indie single by the Japanese girl idol group Shiritsu Ebisu Chugaku (or sixth counting one cover single), released in Japan on October 5, 2011 on the indie label Stardust Ongaku Shuppan.

 Composition

 Jacques Offenbach's Infernal Galop (known as can-can) is used in the title song, "Motto Hashire!!"

 History

 The single achieved the 7th position in the Oricon Daily Singles Chart.
 In the Oricon Weekly Singles Chart, it ranked 46th (in the chart from November 14, 2011).